-STEP 4: Type ls to see list of contents in the directory.
+STEP 4: Type ls to see the list of contents in the directory.

 STEP 5: Copy the file name of the Chrome setup file.

 STEP 6: Enter the following command.
 You can paste the file name after typing sudo gdebi

 sudo gdebi google-chrome-stable_current_amd64.deb

-STEP 7: You will have to enter root password and enter ‘Y’ to complete installation.
+STEP 7: You will have to enter the root password and enter ‘Y’ to complete the installation.
 After installation is complete, you should see Google Chrome in the Applications menu.

 Graphical User Interface Way

 Another way is to install gdebi installer in elementary OS which will let you install any .deb files easily by right-clicking on the Debian file and ‘open with gDebi’.